CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

     - Can be linked transitively to other dynamic libraries without any difficulty.
     - Can be exchanged without the recompile of the main executable just by replacing the framework with a new version.
     - Is loaded into a different memory space than the main executable.
-    - Can be shared in between applications especially useful for system libraries.
+    - Can be shared in (TODO: in between?) between applications especially useful for system libraries.
     - Can be loaded partially, only the needed symbols can be loaded into the memory (`dlsym`).
     - Can be loaded lazily, only objects that are referenced will be loaded.
     - Library can perform some cleanup tasks when it is closed (`dlclose`).